Originally published May 11, 2020.

 - The total amount of money that our clients need to be fairly compensated

-Included in each demand letter will be a monetary amount that is determined by our lawyers and client.
+The demand letter will also “demand” financial compensation; the amount is determined between our lawyers and client.
 In some cases, insurance companies will immediately agree to pay this amount.
 But in most cases, they will negotiate the settlement until a fair amount is agreed upon by all parties, including our clients, our attorneys, and the insurance company.

 Factors that Affect Demand Letter Response Time